 The easy Norwegian verbs

 Finding the right place for the verb can sometimes be tricky, but conjugating them is easy.
-In English, you have to think about who is doing something in order to use the right verb form.
+In English, a verb must agree with its subject in number and person.
 In Norwegian, that’s not so, as you can see from the example below.
 This table gives you the Norwegian translation of the English verb “to be” in the present tense.

 |English||I am||you are||he/she is||we are||you are||they are|

 As you can see, this is not very complicated.
 And also the past tense is easy: “I was” is jeg var, while “we were” is vi var.

 How many genders: three, two or somewhere in between?